Law A-level

 In addition to this, every year we invite 'Life Behind Bars' to visit the College where they host a day event, bringing with them five ex-convicts and a psychologist to talk about the crimes they have committed and their experiences in prison.
 This helps students with the legal system part of the course, bringing theory to life.

-We have also held Law conferences at the College, inviting industry professionals such as members of the Law society, solicitors and barristers who discussed their roles, skills needed for the profession and conducted a Q&A session with students.
+We have also held Law conferences at the College, inviting industry professionals such as members of the Law Society, solicitors and barristers who discussed their roles and skills needed for the profession and conducted a Q&A session with students.

 Are there any costs involved?

 We ask students to purchase work-packs and past questions books we have created which contain the relevant content to be studied for each topic.
-The only additional cost would be for trips that you may wish to attend or purchasing key textbooks/revision guides.
+Additional costs would be for trips that you may wish to attend or purchasing key textbooks/revision guides.

 FAQs